Public Wi-Fi Points

 - Allow Wi-Fi to auto-connect to networks

-- Log into any account with an app containing sensitive information like banking.
+- Log in to an account with an app containing sensitive information like banking.
 Go to the website instead and verify it uses HTTPS before logging in

 - Leave Wi-Fi or Bluetooth enabled if you are not using them